forestryio/forestry.io/hugo/content/docs/quickstart/setup-site.md

 1. Setting up your site repository with Forestry
 2. Making your first commit by publishing some changes

----
+***

 ## Import Site from Repo

 [Sign up](https://app.forestry.io/signup/) for a free account with Forestry.io then add a new site from your [dashboard](https://app.forestry.io/dashboard).

-If you **don't** have a Jekyll or Hugo site, click the link in the bottom of the _setup window_ to launch the demo site.
+If you **don't** have a Jekyll, Hugo or VuePress site already, click the link in the bottom of the _setup window_ to launch the demo site.

 ### Select your Static Site Generator

 Before choosing your repository, Forestry needs to know which static site generator is used to build your site.
-Forestry supports both [Jekyll](http://jekyllrb.com/) and [Hugo](http://gohugo.io/).
+Forestry supports [Jekyll](http://jekyllrb.com/), [Hugo](http://gohugo.io/), and [VuePress]().
 In the case of Hugo, you must also specify which _version_ you use.

 ![](/uploads/2018/02/add-site-flow-choose-generator.png)